The Science of Skincare: 6 Supplements for Radiant, Healthy Skin

 3. Biotin

-Biotin, also known as vitamin H, is part of the B-vitamin family and plays a vital role in maintaining healthy skin, hair, and nails.7 A biotin deficiency can lead to various skin issues, such as rashes, dryness, and inflammation.8 While biotin is found in many foods, supplementation can ensure adequate intake for optimal skin health.
+Biotin, also known as vitamin H, is part of the B-vitamin family and is vital in maintaining healthy skin, hair, and nails.7 A biotin deficiency can lead to various skin issues, such as rashes, dryness, and inflammation.8 While biotin is found in many foods, supplementation can ensure adequate intake for optimal skin health.

 Recommended Dosage